shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Army (each player)
 -   Battle (only 1)
     -   Hand (each player)
 -   Resting (each player)

 Each player has an army zone, which has every creature that a player can deploy to a landmark.

 The battle zone includes the current landmark and all creatures at that landmark.

 Each player has a hand, which contains all creatures deployed to that landmark but who haven’t arrived yet.
 When a player plays that creature, that creature arrives at the landmark.
+This zone is part of the battle zone.

 Each player has a Rest zone, where their creatures go to rest between battles.